NCATS-Tangerine/reasoner-tools/README.md

 ### Tools Available:

-## Onto v 2
+## Onto API

-## BioNames v 2
+## BioNames API

-All functions working as expected based on bionames v1 performance
+### RoboQuery v 0.1

-## RoboQuery v 0.1
+This was paired with ROBOKOP circa August 2018.
+May not interact with ROBOKOP effectively right out of the box at the present.

 Framework established for a system which uses ROBOKOP Builder to instantiate a graph and ROBOKOP Ranker to measure properties of that graph.